Eurocopter UH-72 Lakota: Operational history

-On 18 July 2012, the US Army's Aviation Flight Test Directorate received three UH-72As at Redstone Arsenal, Huntsville, Alabama; they are used for general support and as chase aircraft to support aviation development testing.
+In July 2012, the US Army's Aviation Flight Test Directorate received three UH-72As at Redstone Arsenal, Huntsville, Alabama.
+They are used for general support and as chase aircraft to support aviation development testing.
 With this delivery, the service has received over 200 UH-72As.
-On 22 September 2012, the Oregon Army National Guard's Detachment 1, C Company, 1–112 Aviation, received the first of four UH-72A helicopters during a roll-out ceremony at Camp Rilea in Warrenton, Oregon.
+In September 2012, the Oregon Army National Guard's Detachment 1, C Company, 1–112 Aviation, received the first of four UH-72A helicopters during a roll-out ceremony at Camp Rilea in Warrenton, Oregon.

 A UH-72 of 2916th BN provides air support to OPFOR units of the 11th ACR in 2019.

-On 25 March 2015, Airbus completed assembly of the first UH-72A made specifically for training for the US Army.
-The training configuration of the Lakota differs from the baseline model in several ways, including an observer seat for the instructor, a "buzz number" on its side for easy identification, and a flight control system that allows it to communicate with Fort Rucker.
+In March 2015, Airbus completed assembly of the first UH-72A made specifically for training for the US Army.
+The training configuration of the Lakota includes an observer seat for the instructor, a "buzz number" on its side for easy identification, and a flight control system that allows it to communicate with Fort Rucker.
 As part of the Army's aviation restructure initiative, Fort Rucker's fleet of TH-67 training helicopters will be replaced with 187 UH-72s, comprising 106 purpose-built trainers and 81 existing versions that will be modified.

-By 2017, 400 UH-72A had been delivered to the United States Army, with all deliveries on time and on budget, coming from the Mississippi facility, that uniquely employs 40% veterans in workforce.
+By 2017, 400 UH-72As had been delivered to the U.S. Army, with all deliveries on time and on budget, coming from the Mississippi facility, that uniquely employs 40% veterans in its workforce.

 In 2018, the 1–376th AVN BN was deployed to Germany with UH-72A Lakotas supporting MEDEVAC missions at Hohenfels and Grafenwoehr military bases.
-The Lakotas took over the mission from 214th Aviation Battalion Black Hawks; this is the first deployment of the Lakota outside the US.
+The Lakotas took over the mission from 214th Aviation Battalion Black Hawks, in the first deployment of the Lakota outside the US.

-In the 2020s the upgraded UH-72B model began to enter service, with number of upgrades including a fenestron tail rotor, more powerful engines, FADEC, and avionics.
+In the 2020s, the upgraded UH-72B model began to enter service, with number of upgrades including a fenestron tail rotor, more powerful engines, full authority digital engine control (FADEC), and avionics.